iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

     Disarming Throttle Region Limits in IQ Control Center

 The *Disarm Throttle Upper Limit* defines the upper, more positive bound of the disarming throttle region.
 It should always be more positive than or equal to the
 *Disarm Throttle Lower Limit*.
-The *Disarm Throttle Lower Limit* defines the lower bound of the disarming throttle region. **Any throttle command from the same** :ref:`source <throttle_sources>`
+The *Disarm Throttle Lower Limit* defines the lower bound of the disarming throttle region. **Any throttle command the module receives in this region is considered a disarming throttle and will cause a disarming transition.**
-**as the module armed with that the module receives in this region is considered a disarming throttle and will cause a disarming transition.** For more information on the throttle source requirements for disarming, see :ref:`disarming_throttle_source_requirement` below.
-Note that unlike with arming throttles, it always only takes one disarming throttle to trigger a disarm.
-This is to allow disarms to happen as quickly as possible in critical safety situations.
+Like with arming throttles, there is a *Consecutive Disarming Throttles to Disarm* parameter that allows users to select how many throttles in the disarming region should trigger the disarming behavior.

 The image below illustrates where the disarming throttle region would be for an example setup where the *Disarm Throttle Upper Limit* is set to 0.15 and the
 *Disarm Throttle Lower Limit* is set to 0.0.
 Any throttle command between 0% and 15% is a disarming throttle in this setup.